 20. Eddie Alvarez

-Eddie Alvarez won world championships in both the UFC and the Bellator MMA and he is on this list for his performance in both.
-Alvarez was a champion in both welterweight and lightweight divisions showing that he can perform in multiple divisions and what he provided was pure eye candy for the fans.
+Eddie Alvarez won world championships in both the UFC and the Bellator MM, which is why he made the cut.
+A champion in both welterweight and lightweight divisions, Alvarez proved that he can perform in multiple divisions.
+In the process, he delighted fans.

-"The Underground King" defeated some strong opponents like the likes of Anthony Pettis, Rafael dos Anjos, and Eduard Folayang.
-Eddie Alvarez always gave the fans a good fight and is a two division champion
+"The Underground King" took down high-profile opponents, including the likes of Anthony Pettis, Rafael dos Anjos, and Eduard Folayang.
+A two division champion, Eddie Alvarez always gave the fans an entertaining fight.

 19. Israel Adesanya

-Israel Adesanya has earned his spot on this list and can only go up from here as he is currently still an active fighter.
-He has already defeated some big names like Anderson Silva, Kelvin Gastelum, Yoel Romero and Robert Whittaker.
+Israel Adesanya has earned his spot on this list and can only go up from here as he is still active.
+He has already defeated the likes of Anderson Silva, Kelvin Gastelum, Yoel Romero and Robert Whittaker.
+So we might be in front of a generational talent.

-Nicknamed the "Last Stylebender" for his style of fighting, Adesanya is considered one of the best strikers in the world of MMA.
+Dubbed the "Last Stylebender" for his style of fighting, Adesanya is considered one of the best strikers in the MM world.
 He has shown some serious skill from the very beginning, winning his first 20 fights in a row!

 18. Henry Cejudo

-Henry Cejudo had a rough start in the UFC losing his first two matches and not looking like anything promising.
-However, in his rematch with Demetrious Johnson he pulled off the upset and shocked all UFC fans.
+Henry Cejudo had a rough start to life in the UFC, having lost his first two bouts.
+However, in the rematch against Demetrious Johnson he proved his worth by pulling off an upset.
 After that fight began one of the most incredible runs ever seen.

 Cejudo is a two division champion winning in both flyweight and bantamweight while also being the only person to win a UFC title and an Olympic gold medal.
 He retired with a record of 18 total fights, 16 wins, and 2 losses, his very first two fights.